wikimedia/pywikibot/pywikibot/README.rst

 working on and at least for the bot's user name; this will be used to identify you when the robot is making changes, in case you are not logged in.
-You may choose to create a small or extended version of the config file with further informations.
+You may choose to create a small or extended version of the config file with further information.
 Other variables that can be set in the configuration file, please check config.py for ideas.